-If neither of these options are fixing the problem, gradually increase your amount of grinds for each brewing cycle.
+If neither of these options is fixing the problem, gradually increase your amount of grinds for each brewing cycle.

-While the most that’s recommended is two tablespoons of ground coffee per six ounces of water, try upping it to two-and-a-half.
+While the most that is recommended is two tablespoons of ground coffee per six ounces of water, try upping it to two-and-a-half.

 Those have a spray head of sorts, so the surface area usually isn’t the issue if the coffee is a bit weak.